Panama City Beach Attractions and Vacation Ideas

 Night or day, Panama City Beach offers something (fishing, great restaurants, beaches, entertainment) for everyone.

 The only way to get rid of temptation is to yield to it.
 Oscar Wilde's philosophy is especially true in Panama City Beach, where it's easy to revel in the decidedly decadent pleasures of life.
 This gem-of-a-getaway features tourmaline-green waters and sand dazzling as diamonds, but beauty here is more than skin deep.
-That's because Panama City Beach is also home to nonstop activities, and beach bums are eager to keep up the pace.
+That's because Panama City Beach attractions also include many nonstop activities, and beach bums are eager to keep up the pace.
 So wind your watches and get ready, get set, and go for an around-the-clock review of the best this beach town has to offer.

 Yes, there are people who awake at dawn on vacation, and after taking a fishing charter into the Gulf's bountiful waters, you will know why.
 The Gulf of Mexico is famous for its deep-sea fishing, in part because it takes less time to reach deep waters from here than from other places along the coast.
 The other reason - and the one fishermen are most interested in, is the various bounty of fish, including amberjack, snapper, grouper, king mackerel, cobia and black fin tuna.
 Book a spot on a party boat that takes up to 30 people out, or schedule a private charter where you and your buddies can decide how long you'll stay out.
 There are numerous companies in the area, each with its own schedule and offerings.
 Try Kelley Girl and Lady Kelley Charter Boats or Tomcat Fishing Charters.